john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 ### The Commit

 Every day, as part of our work, we will be making changes to the code in our project directory.
-(Remember that inside our project directory is the hidden `.git` directory that contains our repository database.
+(Remember that inside our project directory is the hidden `.git` directory that contains our repository database.)

-Every day, if we make changes to one or more files, we might come upon a good stopping point or saveable state for our code.
-Maybe we fixed a bug or built a feature, but maybe this is just a good state where the code works, and we want to save the working code state before continue working and start breaking things again.
+On any given day, if we make changes to one or more files, we might come upon a good, saveable state for our codebase.
+Maybe we fixed a bug, maybe we built a new feature, but maybe this is just a good state where the code works, and we want to save the working code state before continue working and breaking everything again.

 At this point we will take a snapshot of the entire code database and store it in the code repository.
 This snapshot is called a [commit](https://git-scm.com/docs/git-commit).
-Commits are definitely how people work with Git.
-They find a good place to save their code, and they take a snapshot of the entire codebase at this point in time.
-And Git saves an entire copy of the codebase at each commit.

 (In other VCS, a commit might just be a "diff" showing the changes between two commits, but by clever use of mathematics saving an entire copy of the repo at each commit makes Git MUCH faster to use than other VCS tools.)

-This snapshot / commit will include several things:
+Each snapshot / commit will include several things:

-* your name
+* name of the author
-* your email
+* email of the author
 * the datetime of the snapshot
-* a short message from you, describing the change
+* a short message, describing the change
-* a unique ID defining your snapshot
+* a unique ID defining the snapshot
 * a link back to the previous snapshot
-* a complete snapshot of the repo at this point
+* a complete snapshot of the repo at that point

 ### The Staging Area